 The JOBS Act also permits an emerging growth company like us to take advantage of an extended transition period to comply with new or revised accounting standards applicable to public companies.
-On July 1, 2022, we irrevocably opted not to use the extended transition period for complying with any new or revised financial accounting standards, and as such, we are required to adopt new or revised standards at the same time as other public companies.
+We have elected to "opt-in" to this extended transition period for complying with new or revised accounting standards and, therefore, we will not be subject to the same new or revised accounting standards as other public companies that comply with such new or revised accounting standards as other public companies that comply with such new or revised accounting standards as other public companies that comply with such new or revised accounting standards as other public companies that comply with such new or revised accounting standards on a non-delayed basis.